uqlibrary/technology-training/R/ggplot2_intermediate/ggplot2_intermediate.md

 Remember that the 3 main elements of a ggplot2 visualisation are:

 -   the *data*
--   the *mapping of aesthatics to variables*
+-   the *mapping of aesthetics to variables*
 -   the *geometry*

 ### Aesthetics available